PRL

 Individual cutouts

-Test adapter with touch protection
+Test jig with touch protection

 An advantage of this design is the accessibility of the board from above when clamped.
 Nevertheless, protection against accidental contact is also possible if this is necessary due to high voltages, for example.